The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Introduction

 \paragraph{Large-depth HP scalings.} More recently, HP scalings in terms of depth have also been studied~\citep{yang2023tensor, bordelon2023depthwise}, with criteria that singled-out a residual-block scaling of \(\Theta_{M,D}\Big(\frac{1}{\sqrt{L}}\Big)\).
-However, those works also noticed that this scaling leads to a linearization of each residual block—what we call the lazy ODE regime—and~\citep{dey2025don} showed that this behavior is empirically suboptimal.
-The mechanism at play in this regime is comparable to the one in the lazy kernel regime, where the random initial weights over-amplify the updates of pre-activations through the forward pass, thereby preventing $\Theta(1)$ pre-activations updates (see Section~\ref{sec:scaling-D} for a context where ``pre-activations'' are defined precisely).
-They proposed instead \emph{CompleteP} with residual scale \(\Theta\!\Big(\frac{1}{L\sqrt{D}}\Big)\) under the assumption \( M = \Theta(D)\).
-Relatedly, it was clear from the \emph{Mean-field Neural ODE} literature that the residual scale $\Theta_D\Big(\frac{1}{ML}\Big)$ leads to complete feature learning as $M,L\to \infty$ with $D$ fixed.
-Our analysis allows to bridge these viewpoints and to complete the phase diagram, showing that the only ``complete'' feature learning parameterization for arbitrary architectures satisfying $D=O(LM)$ is the residual scale \(\Theta\!\left(\frac{\sqrt{D}}{LM}\right)\).
+However, those works also noticed that this scaling leads to a linearization of each residual block—what we call the lazy ODE regime—and experiments in~\citep{dey2025don} suggest that this behavior might be empirically suboptimal.
+The mechanism at play in this regime is comparable to the one in the lazy-kernel regime, where the random initial weights over-amplify the effect of the updates of pre-activations in the forward pass, thereby preventing $\Theta(1)$ local feature updates (i.e.~feature updates due to local weight updates, see Section~\ref{sec:scaling-D} for details).
+They proposed instead \emph{CompleteP} with residual scale \(\Theta\Big(\frac{1}{L\sqrt{D}}\Big)\) under the assumption \( M = \Theta(D)\).
+Relatedly, it was clear from the \emph{Mean-field Neural ODE} literature that the residual scale $\Theta_D\Big(\frac{1}{ML}\Big)$ leads to local feature updates as $M,L\to \infty$ with $D$ fixed.
+Our analysis allows to bridge these viewpoints and to complete the phase diagram, showing that a necessary and sufficient condition for maximal local feature updates (MLU) when $D=O(LM)$ is the residual scale \(O\big(\frac{\sqrt{D}}{LM}\big)\).